Deepakgthomas/benchmarking_rlmut/Taxonomy Section/README.md

 3. Label_Description.csv - This file contains the descriptions of the labels created by the labellers.
 We also used some labels from [1].

+4. ml_conferences_final.xlsx - This file contains the papers we checked to identify a popular RL repository.

 [1].
 Nikanjam, Amin, et al. "Faults in deep reinforcement learning programs: a taxonomy and a detection approach."
 Automated software engineering 29.1 (2022): 8.